 For this example, we’ll use a small inventory file and assume that an auditor must physically test a sampling of the inventory.

 Use Field Statistics to first identify if the file has only positive or both positive and negative numbers.
-Open Field Statistics and click on the blue numbers in the Positive Value cell to quickly perform a direct extractions of records with positive values.
+Open Field Statistics and click on the blue numbers in the Positive Value cell to quickly perform a direct extraction of records with positive values.
 Click “Save,” and name the new file.

 Open Field Statistics in the new file.
 Make note of these values: